Museum of Applied Arts (Budapest): Architecture

-The museum was built between 1893 and 1896 and was designed by Ödön Lechner in the Hungarian Secession style.
+The museum was built between 1893 and 1896 and was designed by Ödön Lechner and Gyula Pártos in the Hungarian Secession style, a type of Art Nouveau.
 It has a green roof and the interior is designed using Hindu, Mogul, and Islamic designs.
-The building is in need of renovation, for which plans have been developed.
-It’s under renovation now.
+It is considered a masterpiece of the Art Nouveau style in Hungary.

+The Hungarian Royal School of Applied Arts moved from its scattered locations around the city into the new building with the Museum in 1896.
+The following year a joint library shared by the Museum of and the school opened in the same building.

+By the 21st century extensive renovations for the building became necessary, and a design competition was announced in 2012 for plans to reconstruct and reconfigure the building.
+These renovations are ongoing as of 2021.

 Collection

+The foundation of the museum's historical collections was formed by a transfer of artwork from the Hungarian National Museum.
+Further collections were built up in the Museum's early days from purchases made at world's fairs and donations from companies.
+The founding goal of the Museum was to create a collection that would bolster the development of Hungarian craft industries and raise the standards of public taste.

 The museum houses a collection of metalwork, furniture, textiles, and glass.
 It also has a library.
 There are two other locations: the Hopp Ferenc Museum of Eastern Asiatic Arts and Nagytétény Palace.

 The museum is located near the southern end of the Grand Boulevard in the neighborhood Ferencváros and it can be accessed by metro line 3.